MikkelSchubert/adapterremoval/docs/examples.rst

 Combining FASTQ output
 ----------------------

-By default, AdapterRemoval will create one output file for each mate, one file for discarded reads, and (in PE mode) one file paired reads where one mate has been discarded, and (optionally) two files for collapsed reads.
+By default, AdapterRemoval will create one output file for each mate, one file for discarded reads, and (in PE mode) one file paired reads where one mate has been discarded, and (optionally) two files for merged reads.
 Alternatively, these files may be combined using the ``--combined-output``, in which case all output is directed to the mate 1 and (in PE mode) to the mate 2 file.
-In cases where reads are discarded due to trimming to due to being collapsed into a single sequence, the sequence and quality scores of the discarded read is replaced with a single 'N' with base-quality 0.
+In cases where reads are discarded due to trimming to due to being merged into a single sequence, the sequence and quality scores of the discarded read is replaced with a single 'N' with base-quality 0.
 This option may be combined with ``--interleaved`` / ``--interleaved-output``, to write a single, interleaved file in paired-end mode.

 Different quality score encodings